- What should we write about?

 6 Resources for Creating Inbound Content

-Here are five resources for creating website content to support your inbound marketing program:
+Here are six resources for creating website content to support your inbound marketing program:

 6 Close-to-Home Resources for Developing New Inbound Marketing Content